Troubleshooting IBM MQ C, C++, COBOL, .NET, pTAL, RPG and Visual Basic clients

 - Your client application may choose to set its connection parameters programmatically, rather than relying on any external files or environment variables.
 If you are using this method, check the client application code to ensure it is using the right client channel definition attributes.

-- If the queue manager to which the client connects has configured its listener as a WebSphere MQ object, make sure it is configured properly and is running.
+- If the queue manager to which the client connects has configured its listener as an MQ object, make sure it is configured properly and is running.
 Use runmqsc to show the listener attributes and status, and if necessary start it:

 DISPLAY LISTENER(B.LISTENER) ALL